-The MGI VoIP (Media Gateway Interface) series card is a standard and proprietary based Voice over Internet Protocol option card that provides toll quality voice and seamless integration with the OfficeServ 7100 systems via an IP network.
-The OfficeServ 7100 can support the MGI-16 card.
-However, the OfficeServ 7100's MP-10 processor card comes with 8 MGI channels intergrated on board.
-These channels can be activated by the appropriate license key.
-The MGI also supports Samsung's proprietary ITP 5100 series IP keyphone, Wireless Handset, and Softphone.
-MGI converts voice and signaling into IP packets, which can be transmitted over any TCP/IP network so that voice looks like data.
+The MGI VoIP (Media Gateway Interface) series card is a standard and proprietary based Voice over Internet Protocol option card that provides toll quality voice and seamless integration with the OfficeServ 7200 systems via an IP network.
+The MGI and MCP cards also support Samsung's proprietary ITP 5000 series IP keyphone, WIP 5000 Wireless Handset, and Softphone.
+VoIP converts voice and signaling into IP packets, which can be transmitted over any TCP/IP network so that voice looks like data.
 VoIP provides the solution for desktop accessibility in the enterprise business environment.
-The easy addition of MGI boards in the OfficeServ 7100 systems requires no integration into a server or desktop personal computer.
+The OfficeServ 7200 MGI card(s) can provide up to sixteen simultaneous voice conversations per card over an IP network.
+The easy addition of MGI boards in the OfficeServ 7200 systems requires no integration into a server or desktop personal computer.
 VoIP calls can be established from desktop telephone instruments without complex integration of software or hardware.
 VoIP eliminates the cost of maintaining separate networks for voice communications in the Intranet environment.